Pandemic fears grow as China virus toll rises to nine

 Several foreign tour operators said North Korea banned foreign tourists from Wednesday due to the virus, losing one of its main sources of foreign currency.

-Qualifying boxing matches for Asia and Oceania region for the 2020 Olympic Games in Tokyo set to take place in Wuhan in February have been canceled, Japan’s Kyodo news agency said.
+Some qualifying boxing matches for the 2020 Olympics set to take place in Wuhan in February had been canceled, Japan’s Kyodo news agency said.

-However, the Australian women’s soccer team was preparing for a trip to Wuhan for Olympic qualifiers next month, head coach Ante Milicic said.

 Hong Kong’s Cathay Pacific Airways Ltd (0293.HK) said it would allow flight attendants to wear surgical masks while on mainland China flights.

-Cathay said that with immediate effect, rebooking, rerouting and refund charges would be waived for all tickets to or from Wuhan through Feb.
+Cathay said rebooking, rerouting and refund charges would be waived for all tickets to or from Wuhan through Feb.
 15. China’s aviation regulator has told mainland carriers to refund or change flights to Wuhan without charge.

 Reporting by Cate Cadell and David Stanway; additional reporting by Anne Marie Roantree; Editing by Michael Perry, Robert Birsel